 If left untreated, celiac disease can cause bloating, weight loss and diarrhea.
 Although many conditions can cause this.
 It can lead to malnourishment of your brain, nervous system, skeleton and vital organs.
 Many of those affected by celiac disease don’t even know it.
 Often, they attribute the symptoms to other causes.
 Sometimes, their doctors don’t consider celiac disease.
-Dr. Khodadadian, a top NYC GI doctor, is a trained gastroenterologist; he considers every possibility when weighing the evidence.
+Our doctors, top NYC GI doctors, are trained gastroenterologists; they consider every possibility when weighing the evidence.
 If celiac disease is suspected, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a serious illness or condition.

 Symptoms of Celiac Disease